distantmagic/resonance/docs/pages/docs/features/openapi/attributes/index.md

 -|-
 `BelongsToOpenAPISchema` (repeatable) | Optionally accepts `schemaSymbol` argument (implements `OpenAPISchemaSymbolInterface`) to denote to which schema the given endpoint belongs.
 You can repeat it if it belongs to multiple schemas.
 `Can` (repeatable) | Used to build [Security Requirement Object](https://swagger.io/specification/#security-requirement-object).
 See more at: {{docs/features/security/authentication/index}}.
-`GivesHttpResponse` (repeatable) | Used to annotate the type of the response.
-Resonance uses it to build [Response Object](https://swagger.io/specification/#response-object).
-You need to define one for each status code your responder can return.
 `RequiresOAuth2Scope` (repeatable) | Used to build [Security Requirement Object](https://swagger.io/specification/#security-requirement-object).
 See more at: {{docs/features/security/oauth2/index}}.
 `RespondsToHttp` | Used to build [Operation Object](https://swagger.io/specification/#operation-object).
 See more at: {{docs/features/http/responders}}.
+`RespondsWith` (repeatable) | Used to annotate the type of the response.
+Resonance uses it to build [Response Object](https://swagger.io/specification/#response-object).
+You need to define one for each status code your responder can return.

 ## Controller Parameter Attributes